python/cpython/Doc/c-api/long.rst

    *endianness* may be passed ``-1`` for the native endian that CPython was compiled with, or ``0`` for big endian and ``1`` for little.

-   Returns ``-1`` with an exception raised if *pylong* cannot be interpreted as an integer.
-Otherwise, returns the size of the buffer required to store the value.
+   Return ``-1`` with an exception raised if *pylong* cannot be interpreted as an integer.
+Otherwise, return the size of the buffer required to store the value.
 If this is equal to or less than *n_bytes*, the entire value was copied.

    Unless an exception is raised, all *n_bytes* of the buffer will be written with as much of the value as can fit.
-This allows the caller to ignore all non-negative results, if the intent is to match the typical behavior of a C-style downcast.
+This allows the caller to ignore all non-negative results if the intent is to match the typical behavior of a C-style downcast.

    Values are always copied as twos-complement, and sufficient size will be requested for a sign bit.
-For example, this may cause an value that fits into 8-bytes when treated as unsigned to request 9 bytes, even though all eight bytes were copied into the buffer.
+For example, this may cause an value that fits into 8 bytes when treated as unsigned to request 9 bytes, even though all eight bytes were copied into the buffer.
+What has been omitted is the zero sign bit, which is redundant when the intention is to treat the value as unsigned.

    Passing *n_bytes* of zero will always return the requested buffer size.